ironboy/light-frame/README.md

 Written by **Thomas Frank**, © Node Hill 2020.
 MIT-licensed.

 ## A quick **overview**
-* The system automatically loads all your JavaScript files.
+* The framework automatically loads all your JavaScript files.
-* The system automatically compiles SASS to CSS.
+* The framework automatically compiles SASS to CSS.
 * **Bootstrap** is included with its full SASS source code, so that you can easily make variable overrides to Bootstrap.
 * You get an [**icon font included**](https://icofont.com/icons) - so that you can easily use icons in your application.
-* *Hot reload* - The system automatically reloads your web page when you make code changes.
+* *Hot reload* - The framework automatically reloads your web page when you make code changes.
-* *Error handling* - The system shows most SASS and JavaScript errors "on screen" in your browser.
+* *Error handling* - The framework shows most SASS and JavaScript errors "on screen" in your browser.
-* The **Base** class that is built in to the system helps you with basic tasks such as:
+* The **Base** class that is built in to the framework helps you with basic tasks such as:
     * *rendering* html to the DOM
     * *routing* (changing which content is shown based on the route/url)
     * *event handling* (listening and reacting to when the user clicks, types etc)